mitkonikov/SchoolNet/readme.md

 ### Development

 If anyone wants to set up this server on their own computer, he can absolutely do it and here's how!
+We know that some of you might prefer Sublime, or Notepad++, or Visual Studio, but we **strongly** recommend Visual Studio Code as your main editor.
+It allows you to run multiple shell consoles inside the editor itself.
+Also, debugging Node.js app with Visual Studio Code is really easy!
+You can set breakpoints anywhere in the code!
+It's just beautiful!

 ##### STEP 1: Download the repository